Table of Contents

 - Change an existing bounding box class

-- Copy/paste a bounding on multiple frames at a time
+- Copy/paste a bounding boxes on multiple frames at a time

 - Create multi-frame bounding boxes via the API